 A timeline of St. Petersburg African American burial grounds is available to download or read online.
 Compiled by USF Librarian David Shedden, the timeline – which will be updated periodically – covers St. Petersburg’s (FL) Oaklawn Cemetery complex, which included Oaklawn, Moffett, and Evergreen cemeteries.

-Click here to listen to oral histories with Dominque Cobb, Ennis Davis, Corey Givens, Jr., Yvette Lewis, Gwendolyn D. Reese, Irving Sanchez, III, and Mordecai Walker and Andrew Walker.
+Click here to listen to oral histories with Dominque Cobb, Ennis Davis, Corey Givens, Jr., Yvette Lewis, Gwendolyn D. Reese, Irving Sanchez, III, Mayor Ken Welch, Mordecai Walker, Andrew Walker, and more.

 View our Story map of Oaklawn Cemetery complex and Zion Cemetery online.
 Produced by Kaleigh Hoyt, a member of the AABGP team, the AAGBP Story Map (which will be expanded and updated periodically) covers the histories of St. Petersburg’s (FL) Oaklawn, Moffett, and Evergreen cemeteries and Tampa’s (FL) Zion Cemetery, as well as the histories of people, families, and communities connected to these cemeteries historically and presently.